hima12-awny/NotBad-AI-Writer-Assistant/README.md

     -   **Example**: Take "Global warming is an issue" and elaborate with scientific facts and data.
 7.  **Rephrasing  With Tones**:

-    -   Reword sentences for improved clarity and variation with a spacific **tone**.
+    -   Reword sentences for improved clarity and variation with a specific **tone**.
     -   **Example**: Transform "The cat sat on the mat" to "The feline rested on the rug."
 8.  **Grammar and Spelling Check**: